MUS2045 : Indian Music in Practice

 During the module you also attend and/or contribute to:

-• seminars, discussing themes around the practical study – e.g. the guru–shishya tradition, issues around learning, concepts such as gharana (school), useful models from ethnomusicology for reflection on the process, modes of self-evaluation.
+• workshops, discussing themes around the practical study – e.g. the guru–shishya tradition, issues around learning, concepts such as gharana (school), useful models from ethnomusicology for reflection on the process, modes of self-evaluation.

 |Scheduled Learning And Teaching Activities||Small group teaching||20||0:30||10:00||Vocal / Tabla lessons|